y11en/powershell-obfuscation/README.md

 A simple and effective powershell obfuscaiton tool bypass Anti-Virus, VT.

-AMSI-bypass obfuscation + powershell command obfuscation.
+AMSI-bypass obfuscation + ETW-block obfuscation + powershell command obfuscation.

 **Please do not use it for any illegal purpose, and the consequences arising therefrom shall be borne by yourself.**